 Derivative financial instruments are used by the Group in the normal course of business in order to hedge exposure to fluctuations in foreign currency rates.
 The fair value of the derivative financial instruments is calculated using quoted prices in active markets.
-There are no forward currency contracts at 31 December 2016.

 The fair value of financial assets are calculated by reference to the value that the instrument could be exchanged in a current transaction between willing parties, other than a forced or liquidation sale.
-The fair value of loans and receivables at balance date is \$3,344,008 (2015: \$3,286,385).
+The fair value of loans and receivables at balance date is \$ 3,421,545 (2016: \$3,344,008).

-Valuation Technique Market Observable Inputs (Level 2) 2016 Consolidated \$ 2015
+Valuation Technique Market Observable Inputs (Level 2) 2017 Consolidated \$ 2016

 Consolidated

 \$

 Assets/Liabilities

-Loans and receivables 3,339,342 3,299,578
+Loans and receivables 3,331,025 3,339,342

-Forward currency contracts - cash flow hedges 205 29,054
+Forward currency contracts - cash flow hedges 4,925 205

-3,339,547 3,328,632
+3,335,950 3,339,547